 B. Dissemination

 Dissemination to Scholars: Our main way of disseminating the findings from this project to the academic community will be through the production a series of peer-reviewed articles (discussed under the scholarly outputs section).
 To publicize these findings, we will present our research at academic conferences such at the ISA, APSA, and Peace Science annual meetings.
 In addition, research team members will present this research at invited workshops and guest lectures.
 The members of this team have a strong record of being invited to participate in such events (as an example, in 2023 Martinez Machain participated in four invited guest lectures and four invitational academic workshops…).
-We will also disseminate our findings to the academic community through blog posts in a outlets such as Good Authority (formerly The Monkey Cage), E-International Relations, and The Political Quarterly, which are aimed mainly at scholarly audiences and for which we have previously written for.
+We will also disseminate our findings to the academic community through blog posts in outlets such as Good Authority (formerly The Monkey Cage), E-International Relations, and The Political Quarterly, which are aimed mainly at scholarly audiences and for which we have previously written for.
 We will also produce a publicly available data dashboard that makes all gathered data available to other researchers at the time of the project’s completion, regardless of the publication status of our working papers.
 The data will also be made available through Harvard’s Dataverse platform.

-Dissemination to Policy Makers: This team is particularly well-positioned to disseminate findings to policy makes.
+Dissemination to Policy Makers: This team is particularly well-positioned to disseminate findings to policy makers.
 We have extensive experience on this front, with team members having briefed the U.S. Department of Defense, the Department of the Navy, and U.S. Strategic Command, as well as having attended American University’s Bridging the Gap workshop, and presented research at military installations such as [Mike A’s base presentations here].
 We thus can use our existing contacts to create opportunities to reach relevant policy practitioners, particularly those in the defense community in the United States.
 We thus plan to disseminate our findings to policy practitioners through briefings and research presentations.
 We will specifically aim to give invited talks and briefings at defense and military-related institutions, targeting middle-level policy practitioners.
 We will also disseminate our findings to the academic community through blog posts in a outlets such as War on the Rocks, Defense One, and The Conversation, which are aimed at policy and general audiences and for which we have previously written for.

 7. Project Team and Management